tasmania-springtime-banner

 Tulum (B/D)

 Visit Tulum, the site of a pre-Columbian Mayan walled city, which served as a major port for Coba and the Mexican state of Quintana Roo.
-Tulum was one of the last cities built and inhabited by the Maya at its height between the 13th band 15th centuries.
-Managing to survive 70 years after the Spanish occupation.
-We visit the Temple of the God of Wind, a cenote and learn about how Tulum protects its beach for nesting sea turtles.
-Dinner included tonight.
+Tulum was one of the last cities built and inhabited by the Maya at its height, between the 13th and 15th centuries.
+Tulum managed to survive 70 years after the Spanish occupation.
+Visit the Temple of the God of Wind, a cenote, and discover Tulum’s nesting sea turtles.

 • sun iconDay 12